 As fallen sinners, we can never be good enough and earn God’s favor.
 No amount of will power can rescue us from our sin.
 But the gospel of Jesus Christ reveals to us a gracious Father who sent his Son to save us out of his great love for us.
 By his grace, God makes us alive so we can now live with and for him.
 God has done for us what we could not do for ourselves, and in Christ he gives us everything he requires of us.
 The gospel truly transforms us and makes us new.
 The Christian life, then, is a life of slow and often painful progress as we become more like the one who saved us.

 The power of the gospel breaks down all hostilities and barriers that would keep us from living in love and peace with one another (Eph.
 2:11–22).
 As we are united to Christ by faith, we are also united to one another.
-This is the only way people from every ethnicity, socioeconomic group, and varying personal and cultural backgrounds can live in harmony with one another.
+This gospel truth entrusted to the church is the only way people from every ethnicity, socioeconomic group, and varying personal and cultural backgrounds can live in harmony with one another.
 The gospel creates a new and intimate community where we can live in open, honest, patient, and loving relationships with one another—bearing one another’s burdens, forgiving one another, extending hospitality, and serving one another.